mmervecerit/CS342_Assignment1/README.md

 # CS342_Assignment1
-This project manages patient records and medications, offering functionality for tracking patient details, prescribing medications, and determining blood type compatibility.
+This project is a simple data model for patient records and medications, offering functionality for tracking patient details, prescribing medications, and determining blood type compatibility.

 ## Table of Contents
 1. [Overview](#overview)